Hostile Work Environment: What is it?

 - How frequently did you experience harassment?

-- Would other people have considered the actions to be harassment?
+- Would other people consider the actions to be harassment?

-You should contact a San Diego hostile workplace lawyer if you believe your employer is creating a hostile work environment.
-We can also advise you on your next steps if your employer fired you for reporting a hostile work environment.
-Contact our hostile workplace for a free consultation.
+Did you answer “yes” to any of these?
+If so, then you should contact a San Diego hostile workplace lawyer.
+If you believe your employer is creating a hostile work environment, then you need help.
+Additionally, we can also advise you on your next steps if your employer fired you for reporting a hostile work environment (retaliation).

 Examples of Actions That May Create a Hostile Work Environment Include: